sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 ----
 PCA is a statistical procedure that uses an orthogonal transformation to convert a set of observations of possibly correlated variables into a set of values of linearly uncorrelated variables called principal components.
 A PCA class trains a model to project vectors to a low-dimensional space using PCA.

-Additional Information and Examples can be found at: https://spark.apache.org/docs/latest/ml-features#pca
+Additional Information and examples can be found at: https://spark.apache.org/docs/latest/ml-features#pca

 Polynomial Expansion
 ----------------------